 - Digital Content Creation for Campaigns (20 credits): Students will explore and practice techniques of digital content production for a client / organisation using digital capture devices & editing software to produce finished projects.
 This module will focus on factual media content.
 Students investigate and report on hard news, soft news documentary as well as developing production material.
 Techniques of news gathering including interview techniques and reporting are covered.
 This includes all aspects of video production, as well as journalism, feature photography and dissemination via print and online media.
 Students will be introduced to most available digital formats and shown how to upload visual digital content to online channels and social media.

 To obtain a PgDip, you will also complete:

-- plus two 20-credit electives such as the: Industry-based Learning; Fundraising, Development and Finance; Public Affairs; or International Marketing module
+- plus two 20-credit electives from across the division choose from international marketing, business and media modules or Industry-based Learning; Fundraising, Development and Finance; Public Affairs.

 For an MSc you will also complete a Master’s Communication Project (60 credits).

 NB The modules listed are correct at time of posting (October 2023) but are subject to change.
 In the event that modules change, QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact on students.

 DMI is an internationally recognized network of over 250,000 members working in every major city across the globe.

 QMU has chosen to partner with DMI in delivering this course as DMI accreditation is recognized by a Global Industry Advisory Council containing international organizations in Europe, North America and Asia.
 The DMI accreditation shows employers that your degree and learnt skills/knowledge are up to date with the latest findings in marketing and that you have received a high quality multi-disciplined degree.

 What does accreditation mean for me as a student on this course?